-We empower marginalised women to promote gender equality
+We empower marginalised women to promote gender equality and create alternative livelihoods

-In Southwest Madagascar, fishing is traditionally a male-dominated occupation in rural coastal villages, with women restricted to reef gleaning in the intertidal region.
+In rural Southwest Madagascar, fishing is traditionally a male-dominated occupation in rural coastal villages, with women restricted to reef gleaning in the intertidal region.
 With few other jobs available, women are therefore heavily dependent on male counterparts for food security and income, and are consequently marginalised in their community.

 Our aquaculture programme provides new sustainable livelihood opportunities for women in coastal communities.
 Since sea cucumber cultivation takes place in the intertidal zone, it is an accessible activity for women, and our programme encourages their participation.
 In generating their own income, women gain independence and are more respected in the social and cultural life of their communities.
 Women are also being trained as seaweed farming technicians, equipping them with the skills and knowledge to educate and empower other women in the community.